"Our concepts of God’s character absolutely preclude a

 the essence of which has been reported by credible eyewitnesses.
 But, we

 have not listened closely to THE messenger, we have not understood HIS

 message nor THE demonstration!
-What we have instead is the same old tradition,
+What we have instead are the same old

 but with new

 idols, new yet superficial variations.
 New, yet misguided, misunderstandings now hold sway.
 This does NOT bode well for the

 Shouldn't it now be obvious that God is interested in ONE THING. only one